mgslambda/arraylist/README.md

 - init: Allocate memory for the arraylist and return a pointer to it.
 The initial size of the list is passed as an argument here.
 - length: Return the number of elements currently held in the list.
 - isEmpty: Return true if length == 0, false otherwise.
-- get: Return an element at a specified index
+- get: Return an element at a specified index.
-- add: Add an element to a specified index of the arraylist, resizing if needed.
+- add: Add an element to a specified index of the arraylist, doubling the size of the list if `length` is about to exceed the list's capacity.
-- remove: Remove an element at a specified index, resizing if `length` falls below half the arraylist's capacity
+- remove: Remove an element at a specified index, halving the size of the list if `length` falls below 30% of the list's capacity.
-- del: Deallocate the arraylist
+- del: Deallocate the arraylist.

-## Resizing Factor

-The arraylist doubles in size each time it reaches capacity